So, what are bonds? They’re basically cashing in on IOUs.

 Inflation generally has a negative effect on bonds as it means their coupon payments and maturity repayments reduce in real terms over time.
 A bond that pays less than the rate of inflation is technically losing you money.

-If interest rates set by central banks are higher than the bond yield, then the price of bonds will go down to make its yield more attractive on the secondary market.
+If interest rates set by central banks are higher than the bond yield, then the price will go down to make its yield more attractive on the secondary market.
 Falling interest rates will have the opposite effect.

 As with stocks, when it comes to ethical investing, bonds give you a lot of freedom to choose institutions that align with your values.